cid2rrrr/AutoEncoder_Drummer/readme.md

 However, you can feel the beat, rhythm, and groove finely among the messy noise.

-If sufficient training is achieved w/ much larger amounths of data, and using better way to substitute the spectrogram to audio, drum loops can be generated that can be used as percussive sources even if can not be completely replaced the original loops.
+If sufficient training is achieved w/ much larger amounts of data, and using a better way to substitute the spectrogram to audio, drum loops can be generated that can be used as percussive sources even if can not be completely replaced with the original loops.